The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

 \end{itemize}

 Smale's idea was to study the dynamical zeta function $Z(s)$ defined as above in more general context.
 The main question\footnote{There are many other related problems.
-For instance the relation of special values of the dynamical zeta function to the geometric properties of the underlying manifolds should be an interesting problem.
-See \cite{Fried88, Morita}.} should have been whether the claims above could be generalized to more general types of flows, such as the geodesic flows on manifolds with negative variable curvature or, more generally, to general Anosov flows.
-But it was not clear whether this idea was reasonable, since the results of Selberg were based on the so-called Selberg trace formula for the heat kernel on the surface and depended crucially on the fact that the surface was of negative constant curvature.
-This should be the reason why Smale described his idea "wild".
-In \cite{Smale}, he showed that $Z(s)$ has meromorphic extension to the whole complex plane if the flow is a suspension flow of an Anosov diffeomorphism with a constant roof function.
-However the main part of the "wild " idea was left as a question.
+For instance the relation of special values of the dynamical zeta function to the geometric properties of the underlying manifolds is an interesting problem.
+See \cite{1606.04560, Fried88, Morita}.} ought to have been whether the properties (a)-(d) above hold for more general types of flow, such as the geodesic flows on manifolds with negative variable curvature or, more generally, to general Anosov flows.
+But it was not clear whether this idea was reasonable, since the results of Selberg were based on the Selberg trace formula for the heat kernel on the surface and depended crucially on the fact that the surface was of negative constant curvature.
+This must be the reason why Smale described his idea ``wild".
+In \cite{Smale}, he showed that $Z(s)$ has meromorphic extension to the whole complex plane if the flow is a suspension flow of an Anosov diffeomorphism by a constant roof function.
+However the main part of the ``wild" idea was left as a question.

-Later, the dynamical zeta function $Z(s)$ is interpreted and generalized from the view point of dynamical system theory and studied extensively by many people not only in dynamical system theory but also in the fields of physics related to "quantum chaos".
-In dynamical system theory, the dynamical zeta function $Z(s)$ and its variants are related to the semi-group of transfer operators associated to the flow through the so-called Atiyah-Bott(-Guillemin) trace formula, as we will explain later.
-We refer the papers \cite{Ruelle76,ParryPollicott} for the development in the early stage, and the recent paper\cite{GLP12} by Giulietti, Liverani and Pollicott (and the references therein) for the recent state of the art.
-For the extensions of the claim (a) and (b) above, we already have rather satisfactory results: for instance, the dynamical zeta function $Z(s)$ for a $C^\infty$ Anosov flow $f^t:N\to N$ is known to have meromorphic extension to the whole complex plane $\complex$.
-(See \cite{GLP12}.
-The argument in \cite{GLP12} should be true for more general type of dynamical zeta functions.)
-However, to the best of authors' understanding, not much is known about the extension of the claims (c) or (d), or more generally on the distributions of singularity of the (generalized) dynamical zeta functions.
-We devote this paper to the study of the extension of the claim (c).
+Later the dynamical zeta function $Z(s)$ is generalized and studied extensively by many people not only in dynamical system theory but also in the fields of mathematical physics related to ``quantum chaos".
+In dynamical system theory, the dynamical zeta function $Z(s)$ and its variants are related to semi-groups of transfer operators associated to the flow through the Atiyah-Bott-Guillemin trace formula, as we will explain later.
+We refer the papers \cite{ParryPollicott, Ruelle76flow} for the development in the early stage and the paper \cite{GLP12} (and the references therein) for the recent state of related researches.